dice-cyfronet/atmosphere/doc/api/users.md

 ## List registered users

 Get a list of registered users.
-For normal `user` basic information is returned (login and full name), for `admin` full users details are returned if flag `all` is set to `true`.
+For normal users only basic information is returned (login and full name), while admins can obtain full user details if the `all` flag is set to `true`.

 ```
 GET /users